 Each Adventure Dive in the PADI Advanced Open Water Diver course is credited towards the first dive of the corresponding PADI Specialty Diver course.
 Complete 5 Specialties and you could become a MASTER SCUBA DIVER.

-And much, much more, depending on the Adventure Dives you choose
+Learn these PADI advanced open water skills and much more, depending on the Adventure Dives you choose.

 You use all the basic scuba gear including an underwater compass.
 Depending on which three adventure dives we choose, you may also try out underwater photography equipment, dry suit, lift bags, a dive flag/float or other specialty gear.

 The Learning Materials You Need for Your Open Water Course

 PADI’s Adventures in Diving Online Manual provides you with information on more than 16 types of specialty diving.You’ll use them as a guidebook to improve your diving skills and prepare for new experiences and adventures.
 For an additional fee you can sign up to the e-learning course – please call us for details.

 The Advanced Open Water Course is the Start of an Adventure